 In this stage, you pay the plan’s copays for your meds

 Medicare tracks the retail cost of the drugs you take.
-If the retail cost of your medications goes over $4,020 in the calendar year (2020), you enter the Coverage Gap.
-During this stage, you no long pay your copays.
+If the retail cost of your medications goes over $4,020 in the calendar year (2020), you enter the Coverage Gap (donut hole).
+During this stage, you no longer pay your copays.
 Instead, you pay about 25% of the cost of your meds.

-Nobody likes to pay more for their meds, but there was NO Medicare drug coverage until George W. Bush signed it into law in 2006.
-And you used to have to pay 100% of your drug costs in the coverage gap.
+Nobody likes to pay more for their meds, but consider this… there was NO Medicare drug coverage until George W. Bush signed it into law in 2006.
+And you used to have to pay 100% of your drug costs in the coverage gap (donut hole).
 Now you only pay 25% and that figure gets lower and lower every year.

 4. CATASTROPHIC COVERAGE

-After your yearly out-of-pocket drug costs reaches $6,350, you exit the Coverage Gap and go into the “Catastrophic Coverage” stage.
+After your yearly out-of-pocket drug costs reaches $6,350, you exit the Coverage Gap (donut hole) and go into the “Catastrophic Coverage” stage.
 In this final stage, you will pay:

 * 5% Coinsurance or $3.60 copay for generic drugs (whichever is greater)